Gerry Murphy Prize

 The Prize is made possible through a generous bequest by the late Dr Gerry Murphy FAFPHM.

-Any trainee presenting at the Gerry Murphy Prize about Aboriginal, Torres Strait Islander, Māori, Pasifika, and/or other members of Indigenous or tribal communities globally, or presenting on another Indigenous health and wellbeing issue, must ensure that:
+Any applicant for the Gerry Murphy Prize who is presenting a topic relating to Aboriginal, Torres Strait Islander peoples’ health or Hauora Māori and/or presenting on an Indigenous health and wellbeing topic, must ensure that:

 -